spurll/goodplays/readme.md

 Feature Requests
 ----------------

+* Clean up details page with Steam and Giant Bomb sections and logos
+* Add search and import from steam as well (using https://api.steampowered.com/ISteamApps/GetAppList/v0002/?key=STEAMKEY&format=json)
 * Polishes:
     * More/less toggles should be in line with filters when they are visible (not below)
     * Whenever tags are displayed, make them links to bring up all games that have plays